-2 Credit rating agencies and you
+2 Credit reference agencies and you

 As soon as you open a bank account or take on a credit card from the age of 18 your credit history is recorded and a profile of you starts to build.
-The main UK credit rating agencies are:
+The main UK credit reference agencies are:

 These agencies will score your creditworthiness and keep a credit file on you.